MiKTeX/docker-miktex/README.md

 This volume should be used to mount the the container directory `/miktex/.miktex` in subsequent runs.

-Provided that your maininput file is located in the current working directory, you can run `pdflatex` as follows:
+Provided that your main input file is located in the current working directory, you can run `pdflatex` as follows:

     docker run -ti \